NiyatiJasani/Web-scraping-Real-Estate-property-Data/README.md

 # Web-scraping-project

-We extract real estate property data and get Property address, property price.
+We extract real estate property data and get Property address, property price and other identifiers of interest.

 We parse HTML pages with Beautiful Soup